Our People

 Nicole is Sr. Director, US Market Operations in Strategy & Operations at DoorDash.
 Previously, she was Vice President of Sales for Disney Consumer Products, Games and Publishing, focusing on maximizing sales and profitability by building and executing on strategy across distribution channels for Disney Publishing Group.
 Nicole held several positions at The Walt Disney Company for 16 years--most recently as Director, Catalog Strategy & Account Planning at Disney Media Entertainment Distribution, where she led sales, operations and account strategy for all Disney and 20th Century Fox movies and television.
 Prior positions include Product Management, New Product Strategy and Finance at The Walt Disney Studios.
 Before working at Disney, Nicole spent 4 years as General Manager of Viva Media, a privately owned company dedicated to publishing high quality software for children and family entertainment, based in New York City.
 In addition to her MBA from Pepperdine University, Nicole holds a BFA in Acting from New York University.
 She is also an avid runner.

-Jennifer Ross Harned
+Jennifer Ross Harned, Treasurer

-Jennifer Harned is currently Chief Financial Officer at BOOM!
+Jennifer is currently Chief Financial Officer at BOOM!
 Studios, playing a key strategic leadership role while directly overseeing the company’s finances and human resources.
 Prior to joining BOOM!, Jennifer acted in a consultative capacity as a fractional executive in a variety of early stage, entrepreneurial environments (tech, beauty, consumer electronics, and sporting goods industries).
 She previously held progressive leadership positions in the outdoor industry across general management, finance, and operations at companies including Easton-Bell Sports, BRG Sports, and Vista Outdoor, with earlier positions at THQ, Guitar Center, and Deloitte & Touche.
 As a leader, Jennifer provides an entrepreneurial mindset, change leadership, and strategic vision for establishing business foundations that enable rapid, sustainable growth.
-Jennifer has an MBA, Honor Society from UCLA, and she earned a Bachelor of Business Administration in Accountancy & Computer Applications, with a concentration in Philosophy, Politics, & Economics, cum laude from the University of Notre Dame.
+Jennifer has an MBA, Honor Society from UCLA, and she earned a Bachelor of Business Administration in Accountancy & Computer Applications, with a concentration in Philosophy, Politics, & Economics, cum laude from the University of Notre Dame

 Community Supporters